 B) Pump the arms up and down in a quick, controlled manner while taking five short breaths in and five short breaths out (like sniffing in and puffing out).
 Be sure to keep your shoulders and neck relaxed and focus on your abdominal muscles doing all the work.

 Use the 5 count breathing pattern until you reach 100. (i.e. “inhale-2-3-4-5, exhale-2-3-4-10”, inhale-2-3-4-5, exhale 2-3-4-20)

 A) Start lying on back with knees bent hand next to calves.
 The back should be imprinted gently into your mat and abdominals are engaged.
 Head neck and shoulders flexed up off the mat.

-B) As you inhale, reach your arm straight back behind head and push your legs straight out to the diagonal.
-As you exhale, circle the arms back to start position and pull the legs back to table top position forming an ab crunch.
-Keep your neck relaxed and head lifted throughout the exercise.
+B) As you inhale, reach your arm straight back behind the head and push your legs straight out to the diagonal.
+As you exhale, circle the arms back to start position and pull the legs back to tabletop position forming an ab crunch.
+Keep your neck relaxed and your head lifted throughout the exercise.

 Perform 8-10 slow, steady reps

 A) Start lying on your back and reach one leg towards the ceiling.
 The other leg is parallel to the floor and 3-5 inches off the mat.